Equal Pay for Similar Work: Empirical Analysis

 To better understand how EPSW affects firm incentives to segregate, we consider its effect on the share of firms that are mostly-but-not-fully segregated.
 Our model makes strong predictions that firms bound by EPSW will have incentives to fully segregate in equilibrium, but not that there are particular incentives to partially segregate.
-Of course, our model does not capture every complexity present in the labor market, and there may be other barriers preventing some firms from fully segregating.
-Nevertheless, even with such complexities, the equilibrium channels we study in this paper suggest that treated firms are likely to fully segregate if doing so would present a small change to their workforce.
+Indeed, \Cref{near seg prop} suggests that treated firms are unlikely to be mostly-but-not-fully segregated post EPSW.
 That is, firms that would have otherwise had only a small number of workers of the ``wrong'' gender that prevent full segregation may be particularly likely to end their relationship with these workers to achieve full segregation.
 Therefore, the economic forces present in our model likely indicate a decrease in the share of treated firms that are almost-but-not-fully segregated after EPSW.

 We reanalyze our firm-based analysis with a different dependent variable: ``near'' segregation.
 Specifically, we define a firm $j$ to be nearly segregated at time $t$ if the share of workers in the majority gender of its workforce is in the interval $[0.8,1).$ Note that $j$ is classified as ``nearly'' segregated at time $t$ only if it is not fully segregated at time $t$.
 We select 0.8 as the lower end of the interval for the definition of this outcome variable due to our size restrictions; firms in our sample typically are nearly segregated only in time periods in which they employ either 1 or 2 workers of the non-majority gender; however, our findings are robust to other selections of the lower end of the range.
-We re-estimate \eqref{emp_eq1} and \eqref{emp_eq2} with near segregation as the outcome variable and present these results in Table \ref{emp_table1robust} and Figure \ref{emp_fig1.5}.
+We re-estimate \eqref{emp_eq1} and \eqref{emp_eq2} with near segregation as the outcome variable and present these results in Panel (B) of Table \ref{emp_table_seg_robust} and Panel (B) of Figure \ref{emp_fig1.5}, respectively.
 We refer to the associated coefficients of interest as $\beta^{near seg}$ and $\beta^{near seg}_\tau$, respectively.